superboy2025/Test-I/README.md

 # Test-I
-This is the review of the lesson i learned.
+This is the review of the lesson I learned.
+Author--Mr. Sherpa Kami Dorje